15 of the Best Waterfalls in Iceland

 Amazing honeymoon in Iceland

-Hengifoss is a small detour off the Ring road in East Iceland.
-This couple hiked all the way up to the waterfall and they recommend you to wear hiking shoes.
-It’s a 40 minute walk one way.
+Hengifoss is a small detour off the Ring Road in East Iceland.
+This couple hiked all the way up to the waterfall, and they recommend that you wear hiking shoes.
+It’s a 40-minute walk one way.
 The parking lot has facilities for travelers.

-It’s interesting to see the “timelines” in the rocks which shows the different volcanic eruptions from the time when Iceland was formed.
-Hengifoss is also one of Iceland’s highest waterfalls,
+It’s interesting to see the “timelines” in the rocks, which show the different volcanic eruptions starting from the time when Iceland was formed.
+Hengifoss is also one of Iceland’s highest waterfalls.

 On the way to the waterfall, you would also pass another fall called Litlanesfoss.
-Not a big one but has a big concentration of basalt columns making it very photogenic and unique too see.
+It’s not a large waterfall, but has a high concentration of basalt columns, making it very photogenic and unique.

 Kirkjufellsfoss